 The project combines three various postures of 3D Printing – Robotic fabrication, On-Site Printing and Printing with Clay, examples of which have been studied while developing the TerraPerforma Project.

-While 3D printing has given the possibility to create complex geometries, the intelligence of the design comes from the optimization strategies, the creation of performative shapes becoming easier to achieve.
+While 3D printing has given the possibility to create complex geometries, the intelligence of the design comes from the optimisation strategies, the creation of performative shapes becoming easier to achieve.

 During TerraPerforma, a series of tests were carried that explore the possibility to optimise design according to different performance parameters.
 The development of the project started by researching climatic phenomena and material behavior.
 Therefore, a series of physical tests and digital simulations was done for prototypes of walls testing Solar Radiation, Daylight, Thermal Conductivity, Thermal Convection, Thermal Mass and Structural Behavior.
 Software such as RHINO CFD, Ladybug, Karamba was used in order to simulate wind, sun and structural behavior.
 The team also developed a series of machines, such as the Hygrothermal Monitoring Apparatus and the Load Machine in order to further develop their studies, as well as doing a light visualization exercise by recreating sun path with the help of the robot.